-Office: 4832 AP&M (Applied Physics & Mathematics); Phone: (858) 246-0643 Email: jwgolden@ucsd.edu (please put BIMM 194 or BGGN 283 in subject line)
+Office: 4832 AP&M (Applied Physics & Mathematics); Phone: (858) 246-0643

-Office hours: in-person after each class, Th 12:20pm; or by appointment on Zoom (Zoom link will be put on
+Email: jwgolden@ucsd.edu (please put BIMM 194 or BGGN 283 in subject line of emails)

-Canvas), just send an email with a few suggested times to meet.
+Office hours: in-person after each class, Th 12:20pm (For longer discussion we will go outside); or by appointment in my office or on Zoom (Zoom link will be on Canvas), just send an email with a few suggested times to meet.

 Class Meetings: Classes are in-person and will be interactive.
 Questions, discussion, and participation by everyone in the class is encouraged.
 There will be a sign-in sheet for each class.
+You will enhance your learning by active participation, asking questions, and expressing your ideas.